brett-lempereur/icra/README.md

 web browsing metadata in real-time to anyone that cares to look at it for a while.

 If anyone else wants to take part, you're more than welcome; I'll setup an account and topic on the MQTT server.

 When I get the front-end written, I'll put a link up here.

-## Installation
+## Chrome Extension

 This is a bit more stable than my other Chrome extension, but installation is by hand because I don't see there being a large installation base for this: